Woman silhouette at sunset

 this space

+A deeply feeling human living in the Twin Cities.
+I think in questions, feel in full color, and process life best through words.
 This blog is part personal reflection, part open journal, and part love letter to the women navigating the beautiful, brave complexity of choosing a child-free life on their own terms.

 Coffee calm morning